 EcoJustice Education is an approach that analyzes the deep cultural roots of intersecting social and ecological crises, focusing on the globalizing cultural, economic and political forces of Western consumer culture.
 Courses for a Masters degree in EcoJustice Education in the Social Foundations of Education Program at EMU include online, hybrid or a combination of online and face-to-face.

-To learn more about the masters degree in EcoJustice Education, visit the program's website.
+To learn more about the masters degree in EcoJustice Education.